Noise-induced survival resonances during fractional killing of cell populations

 We find two types of resonances.
-Firstly, \textit{deterministic resonances} occur when division and death times fluctuate little around their means, i.e.~$\cvd,\cvg\ll1$, Fig.~\ref{fig3}~(a).
+Firstly, \textit{deterministic resonances} occur when division and death times fluctuate little, i.e.~$\cvd,\cvg\ll1$, Fig.~\ref{fig3}a.
 In this limit, division and death occur at fixed ages $\mg$ and $\md$.
-If $\mg<\md$, death never occurs because no cell ever reaches the age of death $\md$, and $\psurv(0)=1$, see Fig.~\ref{fig3}~(c).
-If $\mg>\md$, cells die if they reach the age of death $\md$ in any of the on-environments $A_m:=[2m T,(2m+1)T)$.
-Starting with a newborn ancestor at time $t=0$, the age of its descendants follows a sawtooth wave $t-\mg\lfloor t/\mg\rfloor$ because divisions are synchronous.
-Thus, the descendants synchronously exceed the deadly age $\md$ in time intervals $B_n=(n\mg+\md,(n+1)\mg), n\in\mathbb{N}_0$.
-Moreover, all of them die simultaneously if this occurs in any on-environment $A_m$, leading to the survival condition that $\forall m,n: A_m\cap B_n=\emptyset$ implies $\psurv(0)=1$.
-Consequently, only singular, fine-tuned combinations of $T$ and $\mg$ allow escaping certain death and deterministic resonance only appears for the following environment lengths: Physically, Eq.~\eqref{det_res} is a renewal condition: all the generations are approximately born at the beginning of an on-environment.
+If $\mg<\md$, death never occurs because no cell ever reaches the age of death $\md$, and $\psurv(0)=1$, see Fig.~\ref{fig3}c.
+If $\mg>\md$, cells die if they reach the age of death $\md$ in any of the on-environments $A_m:=mP+[0,T_\text{on}]$.
+Descendants synchronously exceed the deadly age $\md$ in time intervals $B_n=n\mg+(\md,\mg], n\in\mathbb{N}_0$.
+Moreover, all of them die simultaneously if this occurs in any on-environment $A_m$, leading to the survival condition that $\forall m,n: A_m\cap B_n=\varnothing$ implies $\psurv(0)=1$.
+Consequently, only singular, fine-tuned combinations of $T_\text{on,off}$ and $\mg$ allow deterministic resonance: Physically, Eq.~\eqref{det_res} is a renewal condition: all the generations are approximately born at the beginning of an on-environment.

-We make the following observations on the effect of noise seen in Fig.~\ref{fig3}~(a).
-Firstly, higher overtones of survival probabilities are progressively attenuated because they have a higher absolute variance of division ages and therefore are less tuned to the environment length.
-Secondly, the asymmetry and shift of peaks are due to noise since division times longer than $2nT$ lead to death, while cells with shorter division times avoid it.